rolandbernard/tumbleweed/README.md

 ## About

 Tumbleweed is a strongly typed programming language.
-Just like tumbleweed this programming language is simple and effective, yet useless and unwanted.
+Just like tumbleweed this programming language is useless and unwanted.

 ## Installing from source
 ```